Maternity and Fertility services

 Jessop Fertility services

 We are so happy to be able to let you know that we are now able to reopen most of our routine services.
-We do appreciate your patience and understanding over the last 3 months and hope that you will bear with us while we work our hardest to bring you in for your treatment as soon as we can.
-To help us to do this as efficiently as possible we would respectfully ask that you don’t contact us, either by phone or email, if your query relates to when you will be able to come through for treatment.
-However, if you’ve not heard from us by Monday 27th July then please do get in touch and we will be happy to advise you and make you an appointment if needed.
+We do appreciate your patience and understanding and hope that you will bear with us while we work our hardest to bring you in for your treatment as soon as we can.
+If you’re already a patient at Jessop Fertility and you haven’t heard from us yet please ring us on 0114 2268050 to make an appointment.
+If you’ve been referred to us during or since our service was suspended then we will be in touch with you as soon as possible.

 As always, if you would like emotional support then please ring us on 0114 2268050 to make a telephone appointment with one of our specialist counsellors.